-By MIA Professional Practices and Technical team
+By MIA Professional Practices and Technical

 Why Sustainability is Rising in Significance to Valuation

 Sustainability is no longer peripheral to valuation, but is in fact increasingly shaping cash flow resilience, risk perception and long-term business viability.
-What has changed is not the existence of these factors, but the expectation that valuers explain clearly how they are identified, assessed and reflected in valuation conclusions.
+What has changed is not the existence of these factors, but the expectation that business valuers explain clearly how they are identified, assessed and reflected in valuation conclusions.

 From Implicit Judgement to Explicit Analysis